DoctorWkt/4bsd-uucp/tcpdial.md

 # Running Outbound Connections to Many Sites
-If you have many outbound uucp conection, here is a solution which lets you do this with only a single TCP connection.
+If you have many outbound uucp conections, here is a solution which lets you do this with only a single TCP connection.
 The idea is to have a local daemon, *tcpdial*, which your simulated system connects to.
 *tcpdial* acts as a modem.
 Your system "dials" a specified number, *tcpdial*